instructure/canvas-lms/doc/api/plagiarism_platform.md

 Tools configured as described in section 1 of this document will be launchable from the assignment create/edit page in Canvas (see section 2.1).

 #### 2.1 The Similarity Detection Placement
-Tools configured as described in section 1 of this document will be made available to assignments using “File Upload” submission types.
+Tools configured as described in section 1 of this document will be made available to assignments using “File Upload” or "Text Entry" submission types.
 Other submission types are not supported at this time.
-Once “File Upload” submission type is selected, a “Plagiarism Review” dropdown box becomes available so that the user can associate the assignment to the plagiarism tool.
+Once “File Upload” or "Text Entry" submission type is selected, a “Plagiarism Review” dropdown box becomes available so that the user can associate the assignment to the plagiarism tool.
 Note that the plagiarism platform feature flag must be enabled in Canvas.

 Selecting a tool in the "Plagiarism Review" selector initiates a standard LTI launch to the launch URL provided in the resource handler during the registration phase (see 1.2).
 This launch is intended to allow configuration of the plagiarism review tool during the assignment creation process.